Ankle Orthopaedic Test: Squeeze Test

 Hand placement

-Place both hands around the tibia and fibula at the mid-calf or proximal lower-leg region.
+Place both hands around the tibia and fibula in the mid or upper calf region.

 Stabilisation

-Support the limb so the client remains relaxed.
+Support the limb so the client can remain relaxed.

 Movement or force direction